Spirals, Tic-Tac-Toe Partition, and Deep Diagonal Maps: Introduction

 \subsection{Acknowledgements}

-This paper was supported by a Brown University SPRINT/UTRA summer research program grant.
+This work was supported by a Brown University SPRINT/UTRA summer research program grant.
 I would like to thank my advisor, Richard Evan Schwartz, for introducing the concept of deep diagonal maps, providing extensive insights throughout the project, and offering guidance during the writing process.
-I would also like to thank Anton Izosimov and Sergei Tabachnikov for their insightful discussions on the tic-tac-toe partition.
+I would like to thank Anton Izosimov and Sergei Tabachnikov for their insightful discussions on the tic-tac-toe partition.
+Finally, I am grateful to the referees for their helpful comments and for highlighting the connections between the birational formula and the work of Glick and Pylyavskyy.